type: required. one of awskms, cloudkms, pkcs11, or yubikey

 against token reuse.
 The default value is false.
 Do not change this unless you know what you are doing.

 provisioners: list of provisioners.
 Each provisioner has a name, associated authentication attributes, and an optional claims attribute that will override any values set in the global claims directly underneath authority.
-See provisioner documentation for more info.
+The step ca provisioner command group can be used to add, modify, and remove provisioners.
+See the provisioner documentation for details.

 We do not recommend storing the password plain text in your ca.json.
 The recommended option is to use the --password-file flag when running step-ca. This attribute is a convenience that should be avoided in production.